Perception (TV series)

 Perception is an American crime drama television series created by Kenneth Biller and Mike Sussman.
 The series stars Eric McCormack as Daniel Pierce, a neuropsychiatrist with schizophrenia who assists the FBI on some of its most complex cases.

 The series aired in the United States on the cable channel TNT from July 9, 2012, to March 17, 2015, and was produced by ABC Studios.
-On November 13, 2014, TNT canceled the series of Perception after three seasons.
-The remaining episodes of season 3 began airing February 17, 2015.
+Broadcast of the third season was halted in August 2014, after its 10th episode, and officially cancelled on November 13, 2014.
+The remaining five episodes of season 3 began airing February 17, 2015.

 Overview

 Daniel Pierce, a talented but eccentric neuropsychiatrist, is enlisted by the FBI to assist in solving some of its most complex cases in Chicago.
 Pierce works closely with Special Agent Kate Moretti, a former student who recruited him to work with the FBI.
 Also on the team are Max Lewicki, Pierce's teaching assistant, and Natalie Vincent, a hallucination manifested as a result of his schizophrenia who also serves as his best friend.

 Episodes typically begin with a scene of Pierce giving a lecture to his students about an aspect of the human brain that becomes significant within the plot of the episode.
 The episodes also typically end with observations said to students about the paradoxes of human perception.